WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 Computer Science Skills

-Recommended for students currently in 8th or 9th grade
+Recommended for students entering 9th or 10th grade

 Explore the AP Computer Science curriculum.